How borrowing works

 Transcript

 When borrowing, a crucial concept to consider is the APR, which stands for annual percentage rate.
 This is the cost of borrowing money over a year.
 It’s expressed as a percentage, which includes both the interest and other compulsory fees for a loan or credit card.
 It’s a crucial figure for comparing different credit products, as a higher APR means borrowing is more expensive, and a lower APR means it’s cheaper.
-The rate advertised, known as the representative APR, is the rate offered to at least 51% to successful applicants, not necessarily to everyone.
+The rate advertised, known as the representative APR, is the rate offered to at least 51% of successful applicants, not necessarily to everyone.

 The APR includes the interest (this is the primary cost of borrowing) and any standard or compulsory fees, including account set up.
 The APR does not include additional charges or fines you might incur, like late payment fees, cash transaction fees or balance transfer fees.
 Penalties for going over your credit limit or making late payments are not included.
 APR is a useful comparison tool because it provides a more complete picture of the cost of credit than an interest rate alone.
 Lenders are required to tell you the APR before you sign a credit agreement, ensuring you have a clear understanding of the overall borrowing costs.